sassoftware/sasoptpy/doc/guide/basics.rst

    m.set_objective(totalRevenue-totalCost, sense=so.MAX, name='totalProfit')

-Notice that you can define the same objective using:
+Notice that you can define the same objective by using:

 >>> m.set_objective(production.sum('*')*price_per_product - production_cap*capacity_cost, sense=so.MAX, name='totalProfit')